noris-network/koris/docs/resize.rst

  5. Kuberenetes authorizes the token, delivers the required information needed to perform the node bootstrap.
  6. The node become part of the cluster.

-When we add a master node the following happens:

- 1. A deployment with a single pod (*master-adder*) responsible for the master bootstrap is created.
-    This happens only once.
- 2. An instance is created in OpenStack.
-It gets provisioned with  a very minimal cloud-init script and has no knowledge of the cluster.
- 3. Etcd gets queried in order to retrieve all etcd master members.
-This output is formatted, as it's required for adding the new master to the etcd cluster.
- 4. The *master-adder* pod will launch with all required information to join a new master tothe  cluster.
-This information includes an SSH key allowing to connect to the new instance, certificates and keys required to add a new Kubernetes master, as well as certificates and keys required to create a new etcd member.
- 5. Once the instance is running in OpenStack, the *master-adder* pod will SSH into the new instance and perform a series of commands to create a new master and add a new member to the etcd cluster.

-    This is done by:
-     * Copying all the keys and certificates using sftp (and other configuration files if needed).
-     * Creating a configuration file for ``kubeadm``
-     * Calling all necessary commands of ``kubeadm`` explicitily up until the instance needs to join the etcd cluster.
-     * Adding the instance as a new member to the exisiting etcd cluster.
-     * Continuing with all the other steps need to complete ``kubeadm init``.

 Deleting nodes
 ~~~~~~~~~~~~~~